FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

   - Go to **Plugins > FLO-2D > Open FLO-2D Project**.

-  - Navigate to your project `.gpkg` file (GeoPackage) and select it.
+  - Navigate to the project `.gpkg` file (GeoPackage) and select it.

 .. image:: ../img/shg/3/shg_hydro003.png

 .. note::
-   The GeoPackage contains your entire project, including the `.qgz` file.
+   The GeoPackage contains the entire project, including the `.qgz` file.

 Assign an Inflow Node
 --------------------------